stephanlamoureux/v1/articles/Git a Grip: Part 3.md

+# Git a Grip: Part 3 - Ah, push it - push it real good 🔊

 In the last part, we created a repository on our local system.
 However, if we want to share our code or collaborate, it needs to be available in a public location.
 [GitHub](https://github.com) is one of the many hosts that provides this service.
 Some of the other popular platforms include [GitLab](https://about.gitlab.com/), [BitBucket](https://bitbucket.org/), and [SourceForge](https://sourceforge.net/).
 GitHub is by far the most popular (and what I use) - that is why I chose it for this series.

 ## Create a Remote Repository